mukkuchagit/Python_Project/README.md

 positional arguments:
   input_file_to_creat_database
-                        Give the file path of the file you need to make database query_file            Give the fasta query file you want to blast with database
+                        Give the name of the file you need to make database query_file            Give the fasta query file you want to blast with database